Mujeeb4/pydos/README.md

 3. Make your changes
 4. Submit a pull request

-## 📄 License
+## License

 This project is developed as part of an academic curriculum.

-## 🙏 Acknowledgments
+## Acknowledgments

 - **Scapy**: Powerful packet manipulation library
 - **Rich**: Beautiful terminal formatting
 - **Flask**: Lightweight web framework
 - **Chart.js**: Beautiful charts and graphs

-## 📞 Contact
+## Contact

 For questions or issues, please open an issue on GitHub.

 ---

-**⚠️ Disclaimer**: This tool is for educational and authorized testing purposes only.
+**Disclaimer**: This tool is for educational and authorized testing purposes only.
 Unauthorized network monitoring or DDoS attacks are illegal.
 Always obtain proper authorization before testing on any network.

 ## Development Phases